Searching ...

 Any North Carolina counties not listed are on the eight-year reappraisal cycle.
 No counties are less than four years.

 Since all the counties are on a different reassessment cycle, up to 11 counties can be working through the reassessment process in any given year.
-Check with the county assessor office where you are looking at property for reappraisal year information.
+Check with the assessor office in your county of residence for reappraisal year information.

 What to Know About North Carolina Property Taxes